-While changing the hostname through the System Preferences is simple, you can also utilize the Terminal for a more direct approach.
-Both methods effectively update your machine's identity on networks and when accessed remotely.
+There are two primary methods to change the hostname in macOS.
+You can do it through System Preferences for a graphical approach or use the Terminal for a more direct method.
+Both methods will effectively update your machine’s identity on the network.

 Methods to change hostname in macOS: